How to get rid of garden pests

 There are around 2500 species of moth in the British isles and over 50 species of butterfly.
 Most complete their lifecycles without us noticing.
 However the caterpillars of some, such as the large and small white (known as cabbage white caterpillars) can wreak havoc on cabbages and other brassicas.

-There’s a new caterpillar on the gardening scene and its target is box plants.
-The box tree moth is fairly new to the UK, and its caterpillars can completely strip a plant of its leaves, killing it.
+There's a new caterpillar on the gardening scene and its target is box plants.
+The box tree caterpillar is fairly new to the UK, and can completely strip a plant of its leaves, killing it.
 The first thing you’re likely to notice is webbing across the leaves, and the box caterpillars feeding within.
 Try removing caterpillars by hand.
 Mixed nematodes sold to protect fruit and vegetables, and organic insecticides containing pyrethrins, may help to control infestations.
 If you are happy to use inorganic chemicals in your garden, a systemic neonicotinoid insecticide can be tried.
-However, the most effective solution is to grow alternatives to box, such as Ilex crenata and yew, and other evergreens, as only box plants are affected.
+However, the most effective solution is to grow alternatives to box, such as Ilex crenata and yew (Taxus baccata), and other evergreens, as only box plants are affected.

 How to get rid of rats